OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

+---
+title: Use Office UI Fabric React in Office Add-ins
+description:
+ms.date: 11/20/2017
+---

 # Use Office UI Fabric React in Office Add-ins

 Office UI Fabric is a JavaScript front-end framework for building user experiences for Office and Office 365.
 If you build your add-in using React, consider using Fabric React to create your user experience.
 Fabric provides several React-based UX components, like buttons or checkboxes, that you can use in your add-in.

 To get started using Fabric React's components in your add-in, perform the following steps.

+> [!NOTE]
-> **Note:** If you follow the steps in this section, Fabric Core is also available in your add-in.
+> If you follow the steps in this section, Fabric Core is also available in your add-in.

 ## Step 1 - Create your project with the Yeoman generator for Office